Numbers Click here

 Rating scales are used in landscape surveys to rate the aesthetic quality of the landscape as well as many other attributes, including Kaplan’s variables of coherence, complexity, legibility and mystery; tranquillity, naturalness and familiarity.
 The author’s surveys also assess the visual significance of components in the scenes, including land form, vegetation, land uses, water, diversity and naturalness.
 These components are rated on a 1 – 5 scale.

 The number of photographs used in studies varies from 6 to 180 with the majority in the 40 – 60 range.
 However, with Internet surveys, longer surveys can be used as the person can pause the survey when fatigued and return to it later.
 Table 3 indicates the average time taken to complete four of the author’s surveys.
 In the early days of the Internet, many respondents used dial-up connections but there was little difference in their times compared with broadband.
-Figure 12 shows the duration for the Barossa survey.
+Figure 4 shows the duration for several surveys.

 Table 3 Effect of Internet connections on survey times